 At the Brown School, he chairs, teaches and advises students within the Mental Health concentration in the Master of Social Work program.
 Lindsay completed a post-master's fellowship in the Department of Psychiatry and Social Work within the University of Michigan Health System.
 As a result, he developed specialties in several evidence-based treatments.
 Currently, he is a Certified Dialectical Behavior Therapist by the Linehan Board of Certification, an expert in the application of Prolonged Exposure Therapy for complicated PTSD, and a trainer in Motivational Interviewing.

-Lindsay’s early experience working in both the public and private sectors sparked a desire to increase community access to evidence-based treatments and programs.
-In 2009, Lindsay co-founded the St. Louis Center for Family Development, a social enterprise which provides mental health services that are trauma-informed and evidence-based.
+Lindsay's early experience working in both the public and private sectors sparked a desire to increase community access to evidence-based treatments and programs.
+In 2009, Lindsay co-founded Sparlin Mental Health to bring high quality, evidence-based, and trauma-informed services to the St. Louis region.

 Enter the ID of news stories you need